christophervigliotti/sentiment/README.md

 * rspec spec (command completed)
 * first three tests passed
 * fourth test failing...re-work with smaller sample size for tweets and lists...still failing

-# TODO

-* get test 4 to work with smaller sample size (ask for help)
-* re-integrate actual lists, get test 4 to work
+* fourth test works, refined analyize method a few times to get it to be more concise
-* complete extra credit
+* extra credit complete
-* add initialize method, add negative and positive words as object properties